momori256/momori.dev/blog/building-a-lisp-like-language-from-scratch-in-rust.md

  false  true
 ```

-Once the AST is built, the last task is `evaluating` it, meaning actually computing the value by traversing the AST.
-The AST above will be evaluated from the leaves to the root:
+The last task is `evaluation`.
+Here, the AST is used to compute the final value of the expression.
+We traverse the AST starting from the leaves to the root:

 ```
    and